ameeraadam/Data-Engineer-Tech-Challenge-TAP/README.md

 ## Section 2: Databases

-You are appointed by a car dealership to create their database infrastructure.
-There is only one store.
-In each business day, cars are being sold by a team of salespersons.
-Each transaction would contain information on the date and time of transaction, customer transacted with, and the car that was sold.
+You are appointed by the above e-commerce company to create a database infrastructure for their sales transactions.
+Purchases are being made by members of the e-commerce company on their website (you may use the first 50 members of a processed dataset from Section 1).
+Members can make multiple purchases.

-The following are known:
+The following are known for each item listed for sale on the e-commerce website:

-- Each car can only be sold by one salesperson.
-- There are multiple manufacturers’ cars sold.
-- Each car has the following characteristics:
+- Item Name
-- Manufacturer
+- Manufacturer Name
-- Model name
-- Serial number
+- Cost
-- Weight
+- Weight (in kg)
-- Price

-Each sale transaction contains the following information:
+Each transaction made by a member contains the following information:

-- Customer Name
-- Customer Phone
+- Membership ID
+- Items bought (could be one item or multiple items)
+- Total items price
-- Salesperson
+- Total items weight
-- Characteristics of car sold

-Set up a PostgreSQL database using the base `docker` image [here](https://hub.docker.com/_/postgres) given the above.
-We expect at least a `Dockerfile` which will stand up your database with the DDL statements to create the necessary tables.
-Produce entity-relationship diagrams as necessary to illustrate your design.
+Set up a PostgreSQL database using the Docker [image](https://hub.docker.com/_/postgres) provided.
+We expece at least a Dockerfile which will stand up your database with the DDL statements to create the necessary tables.
+You are required to produce  entity-relationship diagrams as necessary to illustrate your design.

-Your team also needs you to query some information from the database that you have designed.
-Note that the business requirements for the database is **not limited** to the 2 queries below, do design your database to account a wide range of business use cases.
-You are tasked to write a `sql` statement for each of the following task:
+Analysts from the e-commerce company will need to query some information from the database.
+Below are 2 of the sameple queries from the analysts.
+Do note to design your database to account for a wide range of business use cases and queries.

-1. I want to know the list of our customers and their spending.
+You are tasked to write a SQL statement for each of the following task:
+1. Which are the top 10 members by spending

-2. I want to find out the top 3 car manufacturers that customers bought by sales (quantity) and the sales number for it in the current month.
+2. Which are the top 3 items that are frequently brought by members

 ## Section 3: System Design